Lugano, Switzerland

 Detailed lecture plan (daily schedule)

-Intro to content analysis and natural language processing, off the shelf tools and simplicity
+Day 1: Intro to content analysis and natural language processing, off the shelf tools and the art of the simple approach

 Class materials